-The MOU represented keen mutual interest in foundry-based test work on aluminum alloys containing scandium, based on understandings that ALCERECO's team had gained from prior work with Alcan Aluminum, and based on SCY's twin goals of understanding and identifying quality applications for scandium, and also understanding the scandium value proposition with customers.
+In 2015, the Company entered into a memorandum of understanding ("MOU") with Alcereco Inc. of Kingston, Ontario ("Alcereco"), forming a strategic alliance to develop markets and applications for aluminum alloys containing scandium.
+This MOU represented keen mutual interest in foundry-based test work on aluminum alloys containing scandium, based on understandings that Alcereco's team had gained from prior work with Alcan Aluminum, and based on SCY's twin goals of understanding and identifying quality applications for scandium, and also understanding the scandium value proposition for customers.